tragedy-labs/sprite/docs/_tutorials/5_createDocument.md

 #### What is next?

-The next section will demonstrate how to use the `GraphModality` to build a simple graph database.
+The next section will demonstrate how to use the `GraphRepository` to build a simple graph database.